Public Safety

 Hurricane Preparedness Resident Communications

-Each year, at the start of hurricane season, distribute the following hurricane safety reminder communications to your residents:
+Each year, at the start of hurricane season, distribute the following hurricane safety communications to your residents:

 Hurricane Safety Preparedness

 • Assess your home to determine if it is vulnerable to flooding, storm surge, or wind damage.
-If it is, proactively work to make the improvements necessary to mitigate structural damage should a storm
+If it is, proactively work to make the improvements necessary to mitigate structural damage should a storm occur.

 • Help mitigate the risk of damage to your home by removing potential hazards around your property.
 Trim trees, secure or store loose backyard furniture, and clear clogged rain gutters.